Steady-state analysis of the Join the Shortest Queue model in the Halfin-Whitt regime: Introduction.

+Going forward, we adopt the convention that for any function $f:\Omega \to \R$, partial derivatives are understood to be one-sided derivatives for those values $x \in \partial \Omega$ where the derivative is not defined.
+For example, the partial derivative with respect to $x_1$ is not defined on the set $\{x_1=0,\ x_2\geq 0\}$.
+In particular, for any integer $k > 0$ we let $C^{k}(\Omega)$ be the set of $k$-times continuously differentiable functions $f: \Omega \to \R$ obeying the notion of one-sided differentiability just described.
+We use $f_i(x)$ to denote $\frac{d f(x)}{d x_i}$.

 The rest of the paper is structured as follows.
-We state our main results in Section~\ref{sec:main}, and prove them in Section~\ref{sec:three}.
+We state our main results in Section~\ref{sec:main}, and provide a roadmap to prove them in Section~\ref{sec:tightness}.
 Section~\ref{sec:derbounds} is devoted to understanding the JSQ fluid model, and using this to prove the derivative bounds that drive the proof of our main results.

-\section{Model and Main Results}
+\section{Model and main results.}

 Consider the CTMC $\{Q(t)\}_{t \geq 0}$ introduced in Section~\ref{sec:intro}.
 The state space of the CTMC is